Pheelbert/phcat/README.md

       [ ] 3.
 Reachable online hosts
     - show network 2
 - (Low) Upload and run linpeas.sh, save locally.
 Make it as part of the menu of things to run.
-- (Low) Some kind of client/server written on python which allows me to send commands to the victim via an encrypted channel and he just run code locally.
-Implement with as little dependencies as possible (will require at least python3).
-Since python3 is required, maybe this isn't a great idea.
-Might as well just send commands to the victim directly via pwntools.
-- (Low) If long running commands aren't working, echo a magic string and run recvuntil that magic string is encountered
 - (Low) Better logging with colors and stuff!
 - (Low) When checking SUID files, compare against pre-built list of 'known' default install binaries.
 Also check creation dates for clues.